tuaris/JavaTidePool/README.md

 ----------

 Currently in the very initial stages.
 Doing a direct port from Python.
 Trying to keep the current logic, most classes, functions, and variable names.

+Anyone who is interested is welcome to contribut.